Change your company status

 Student loans

-The employee is required to continue repaying their student loan.
+The employee must continue repaying their student loan.
 You need to check that the student loan start date is correct:

-• Double-click the employee then click the Employment tab then check the date in Student Loan Start is correct.
+1. Double-click the employee then click the Employment tab.

 Attachment of earnings orders (AEO)

 The employee needs to continue to repay their AEO.
 You need to set up the AEO again, entering the remaining balance as the total attachment value.
-Set up, process, stop or refund attachments of earnings >
+Use out guide to set up an attachment of earnings order.

 Loans

 If you have any loans set up in your company, you need to set them up again in the new company.
-How do I process employee loans >
+Use our guide to set up employee loans.

 Steps to duplicate